- How long do kittens sleep?

 Sleeping Arrangements for a Kitten’s First Night Home Teaser: A kitten’s first night in a new home is likely one of the biggest challenges they have ever faced.
-Here are a few things to know and what you can do to help your new kitten sleep peacefully through the night.
+Here are a few things to know about how long kittens usually sleep and what you can do to help your new kitten sleep peacefully through the night.

 Welcoming a new kitten home can be nerve-wracking for both the owners and the felines involved.
 While we’re fretting over which cupboard is best for keeping the cat food and which local veterinary practice to choose, the kitten has a whole set of different concerns to deal with.
 There are new people to meet and new sights and smells everywhere.
 Their new home looks nothing like the one they lived in until not so long ago and there’s no sight of their mum and littermates.
 In short, everything is different and a bit scary.

-Not always – it’s common for kittens to wake up throughout the night.
+Are you expecting your kitten to sleep all night long?
+That’s not always the case.
+It’s common for kittens to wake up throughout the night.
 While it’s true that kittens love snoozing and they can sleep up to 18-20 hours a day, it doesn’t always happen when humans are asleep.